USD Coin (USDC) Price Tops $1.00 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-USD Coin was first traded on October 31st, 2018.
-USD Coin’s total supply is 32,226,620,330 tokens.
+USD Coin’s genesis date was October 31st, 2018.
+USD Coin’s total supply is 32,422,553,160 tokens.
+The official website for USD Coin is www.centre.io/usdc.
+USD Coin’s official message board is medium.com/centre-blog.
 USD Coin’s official Twitter account is @circle and its Facebook page is accessible here.
-USD Coin’s official message board is medium.com/centre-blog.
-USD Coin’s official website is www.centre.io/usdc.

 USD Coin Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as USD Coin directly using US dollars.
-Investors seeking to acquire USD Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase USD Coin using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as USD Coin directly using US dollars.
+Investors seeking to acquire USD Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USD Coin using one of the exchanges listed above.

 Receive News & Updates for USD Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USD Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.